 Summary – Using Water Efficiently & Sustainably For Municipal Use

-- Managing and reducing water leaks and water loss from public supply pipes and public water infrastructure – better leak detection and prevention (via software, cameras, and other technology), upgrading pipes, building water infrastructure with leaking and durability in mind, and so on.
+Managing and reducing water leaks and water loss from public supply pipes and public water infrastructure – better leak detection and prevention (via software, cameras, and other technology), upgrading pipes, building water infrastructure with leaking and durability in mind, and so on.
 Although – like food waste and loss, there should be acceptance that only a certain portion of lost or wasted water is recoverable or preventable.
 Focus on where and how much water can be recovered might be important

 Why It’s So Important To Use Water Efficiently & Sustainably